stencila/stencila/schema/organization/Person.md

 # Person

-The `Person` type allows you to provide details about a person such as their given and family names, any honourifix prefix or suffix, and contact details such as an email address.
+The `Person` type allows you to provide details about a person such as their given and family names, any honorific prefix or suffix, and contact details such as an email address.
 This type of often used to describe the `authors` of an [`Article`](/Article), or other [`CreativeWork`](/CreativeWork).

 ## Examples